peteroupc/MailLib/docs/PeterO.Text.ICharacterInput.md

 <b>Returns:</b>

-The Unicode character read, from U + 0000 to U + 10FFFF.
-Returns -1 if the end of the source is reached.
+Either a Unicode code point (from 0-0xd7ff or from 0xe000 to 0x10ffff), or the value -1 indicating the end of the source.